2026 Guide

 What Vehicles a Class A CDL Covers

-• Flatbed trucks carrying oversized loads
+• Flatbed trucks hauling oversized loads

 • Livestock carriers and cattle haulers

-• Any combination vehicle over 26,001 lbs with towed unit over 10,001 lbs
+• Any combination vehicle over 26,001 lbs with a towed unit over 10,001 lbs

 Class A vs Class B vs Class C: Key Differences